 - Place an airlock fermenting cap OR regular lid on and tighten until firm but not overly tight and fill the airlock (if using) with 1/2 inch salty water.
 Creating an airlock prevents outside air from entering the jar, reducing the risk of spoilage

 - Place the jar(s) in a baking dish, baking pan, or a plate deep enough to collect the brine that will bubble over during fermentation, don’t worry this is completely normal and a sign that lactic acid is building which is the good stuff!
 Set aside in a dark place, or at least out of direct sunlight, with a temperature of preferably 65-75 degrees (hotter temps can speed fermentation and colder can slow it), for 7 days

 - Taste after 7 days, mine is usually ready then but if you want it to ferment further, continue, otherwise replace the airlock caps with regular lids (I use solid plastic ones that came with my airlock lids, with a seal), and place in the refrigerator

 - I usually can’t wait, so I enjoy some before it makes it to the fridge!
 This sauerkraut will last up to 6 months in the refrigerator but mine usually makes it into my belly way before then!

-Notes: If you notice a layer of film on top of your sauerkraut, don’t worry, it’s probably Kahm yeast, which is normal with ferments and not considered harmful (read specifics here).
+Notes: If you notice a layer of film on top of your sauerkraut, don’t worry, it’s probably Kahm yeast, which is normal with ferments and not considered harmful (details here).
 As long is there is no thick, white, fuzzy mold or horrible odor, just scrape the layer off.

 Should you experience actual mold (which is rare), discard the entire batch immediately.
 It’s important to use common sense here – it’s really apparent if a batch goes wrong, the scary appearance or horrible odor is a dead give away – you will naturally not want to eat it.